Packet loss happens when your ISP fails to deliver all data packets to the remote host, whether it’s trying to send or receive a message.

 - Restart your computer

 The commands above help you easily flush your DNS servers to reset Internet settings.
-It’s a quick and easy method to try fixing Xfinity packet loss.
+It’s a quick and easy method to try fixing Xfinity packet loss and lag spikes.

-To summarize, you can fix Xfinity packet loss by checking your Internet connection and by temporarily switching from wireless to wired mode.
+To summarize, you can fix Xfinity packet loss and lag spikes by checking your Internet connection and by temporarily switching from wireless to wired mode.

 You can also update your security software, use a VPN service, and easily reset Internet settings with a few lines of code in Command Prompt.

-Did you manage to solve your packet loss problems using the solutions above?
+Did you manage to solve your Xfinity packet loss and lag spikes problems using the solutions above?
 Let us know in the comment section below.